MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/how-to-setup-attack-simulation-training-for-automated-attacks-and-training.md

 ---
 title: How to setup automated attacks and training within Attack simulation training
 description: The steps to automate Attack Simulation training and send a payload to target users.
-By following this guide, you'll learn to create automated attack flows with specific techniques and payloads. ms.service: microsoft-365-security f1.keywords:
+By following this guide, you learn to create automated attack flows with specific techniques and payloads. ms.service: microsoft-365-security f1.keywords:
   - NOCSH